 I coincidently found myself in front of this Alice habit hole while wandering the streets of the Eternal City on a stifling July afternoon.
 My plan was to get a quick view of the place and a breath of fresh cold air.
 Instead, I spent circa two hours browsing cookbooks until I fell for this gem.

 Fall flavoured creme brûlée is infused with sweet fall spices; cloves, cinnamon, and allspice.
-It is served along with cinnamon spiked and crunchy Granny Smith apple chips to balance the richness of the creamy interior, and renders it an ethereal dessert.
+It is served along with cinnamon-spiked and crunchy Granny Smith apple chips to balance the richness of the creamy interior and renders it an ethereal dessert.

 Generally speaking, creme brûlée is one of my favorite french recipes that comes in handy when I am hosting guests who are on a strict gluten-free diet.
-It is elegant, delicate, and nicely compliments a hearty lunch or dinner meal.
+It is elegant, delicate, and nicely complements a hearty lunch or dinner meal.

 My oval ramequins are sort of shallow, that makes the portion small, and just the right amount to please a sweet tooth.